 Cliff Hargreaves Park by the foreshore has picnic facilities, BBQ pits, and toilets.

 The lake is perfect for watersports, including stand-up paddle boarding, kayaking, and canoeing.

-Fishing is good for kayak and land-based anglers, especially in the early morning or late afternoon/evening.
+Fishing is good for kayakers and land-based anglers, especially in the early morning or late afternoon/evening.